rickydam/RickyBooks-Android/README.md

 # RickyBooks-Android
-An Android mobile app for University students to buy and/or list and sell textbooks.
+RickyBooks is a mobile app for University students to buy and sell textbooks.

 ## Trello
 Extra Features <br>